Skip to main content

 Release management

-Effective management of versions and changes for Catena-X standards, KITs and open-source reference implementations is crucial to guarantee compatibility, interoperability and security especially in a decentralized data space.
+Effective management of versions and changes for Catena-X standards and normative documents, KITs and open-source reference implementations is crucial to guarantee compatibility, interoperability and security especially in a decentralized data space.

 Support Dates